Julia Carson: Illness and death

 On September 29, 2007, the Indianapolis Star reported that Carson had been an in-patient at Indianapolis's Methodist Hospital for eight days.
 She was being treated for an infection in her leg near the area where a vein was removed in 1996 during double bypass heart surgery.
 Year-to-date, Carson had participated in 87 percent of the House votes, but had missed 42 of 77 votes during the month.
 Carson had battled lung cancer before.
 Still, it had gone into remission before being re-diagnosed during the leg vein treatment, as the Star announced on November 25.
 She died on December 15, at the age of 69; her death was announced by her friend, former U.S. Representative Andrew Jacobs Jr.

 On December 21, Carson's casket was taken to the Indiana Statehouse in downtown Indianapolis by horse-drawn military caisson.
 She became the ninth Hoosier to lie in repose at the Statehouse Rotunda.
 An early-morning service was held in the statehouse, with remarks by Indiana Governor Mitch Daniels and Carson's grandson, Councilman André Carson.
 Thousands of Hoosiers paid last respects, visiting the casket and attending an evening ceremony in the Statehouse.
 Celebrants included Jacobs, the Reverend Jesse Jackson, Indianapolis Mayor Bart Peterson (D), U.S. Representative Brad Ellsworth (D-Ind.), U.S. Representative Baron Hill (D-Ind.), U.S. Representative Sheila Jackson Lee (D-Texas), U.S. Representative Diane Watson (D-Calif.) and former Gary, Indiana mayor Richard Hatcher.
 Rudolph M. Clay, the then-incumbent mayor of Gary, presented a key to the city to the Carson family.

 Carson's funeral was held at Eastern Star Baptist Church on December 22.
-Speakers at included Governor Daniels (R), both U.S. Senator Richard Lugar (R-Ind.) and Evan Bayh (D-Ind.), former U.S. Senator Birch Bayh (D-Ind.), U.S. Representative Pete Visclosky (D-Ind.), U.S. Representative Stephanie Tubbs Jones (D-Ohio), Indiana House Speaker B. Patrick Bauer (D-South Bend), Indianapolis Mayor Peterson, radio host and Hoosier native Tavis Smiley, and Minister Louis Farrakhan.
+Speakers at included Governor Daniels (R), both incumbent U.S. Senators Richard Lugar (R-Ind.) and Evan Bayh (D-Ind.), former U.S. Senator Birch Bayh (D-Ind.), U.S. Representative Pete Visclosky (D-Ind.), U.S. Representative Stephanie Tubbs Jones (D-Ohio), Indiana House Speaker B. Patrick Bauer (D-South Bend), Indianapolis Mayor Peterson, radio host and Hoosier native Tavis Smiley, and Minister Louis Farrakhan.
 Carson was buried in Crown Hill Cemetery in Indianapolis; the graveside ceremony included a three-volley salute.